Bolt-CE/bolt/README.md

    npm i . && npm run dev
    ```

+## Available Scripts

+- `pnpm run dev`: Starts the development server.
+- `pnpm run build`: Builds the project.
+- `pnpm run start`: Runs the built application locally using Wrangler Pages.
+This script uses `bindings.sh` to set up necessary bindings so you don't have to duplicate environment variables.
+- `pnpm run preview`: Builds the project and then starts it locally, useful for testing the production build.
+Note, HTTP streaming currently doesn't work as expected with `wrangler pages dev`.
+- `pnpm test`: Runs the test suite using Vitest.
+- `pnpm run typecheck`: Runs TypeScript type checking.
+- `pnpm run typegen`: Generates TypeScript types using Wrangler.
+- `pnpm run deploy`: Builds the project and deploys it to Cloudflare Pages.

 ## AI-Powered Full-Stack Web Development in the Browser

 Bolt is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
 If you're here to build your own AI-powered web dev agent using the Bolt open source codebase, [click here to get started!](./CONTRIBUTING.md)